openstack-archive/tripleo-docs/doc/source/install/containers_deployment/tips_tricks.rst

 You can then use ``heat_api.json`` as your ``--file`` argument after editing it to your liking.

-You can also add any configuration elements you wish on the command line to test paunch or debug containers etc.  In this example I'm adding a health check to the container:
+To add configuration elements on the command line you can use the ``overrides`` option.
+In this example I'm adding a health check to the container:

 ::